linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

         google-drive-ocamlfuse -label me google-drive

 And you're done!
 The directory `google-drive` will now reflect the contents of your Google Drive!
-The first time you access the folder it may take a few minutes to synchronize, depending on the amount of content.
-However, after the initial sync, folder access is almost immediate.
+The first time you access the folder it may take a few minutes to synchronize, depending on the content on your drive.
+However, after the initial sync, access is almost immediate.

 ## Troubleshooting